RCR

-God gave Nikolai Poysti a vision to begin broadcasting the gospel into the Soviet Union.
-In 1946, He and his son Earl made arrangements and began sending their radio programs to a shortwave radio station in Quito, Ecuador to be broadcast internationally, with the hope that every Russian would hear about Christ and his love and sacrifice for them.
+Russian Christian Radio (RCR) began as a radio ministry in 1946, as the "Iron Curtain" was cutting off Russia and the other countries of the Soviet Union from the rest of the world, and atheism was imposed on the Russian people.
+Nikolai Poysti, the father of our founder Earl Poysti, had been a missionary and evangelist in Russia.
+God gave him a vision of "Millions of Russians for Christ!' which gave him the idea to continue to spread the Gospel to Russians via radio.
+So in 1946, he and his son Earl made arrangements and began sending their radio programs to a shortwave radio station in Quito, Ecuador to be broadcast internationally, with the hope that every Russian-speaker would hear about Christ and his love and sacrifice for them.
 That vision was but a dream back then, and yet the Lord showed the Poystis that one day the cult of Communism would be destroyed and they would be able to freely proclaim the message of salvation through Christ alone.
-No doors will remain closed to God and radio became the method through which Nikolai and Earl were able to reach the Russian people with the gospel message.
+No doors will remain closed to God, and radio became the method through which Nikolai and Earl were able to reach the Russian people with the Gospel message.

-Within one year of his first radio broadcast, Nikolai Poysti passed away and was ushered into eternity, and the ministry of Russian Christian Radio was turned over to his son Earl.
-By 1957, Earl was broadcasting a weekly program to Russian youth over five shortwave radio stations (Manila, Philippines; Inchon, Korea; Lisbon, Portugal; Quito, Ecuador and Alaska) which covered the whole Soviet Union from all sides.
-In 1962, Earl began his well-known program, “Word of Life,” which was broadcast by Trans World Radio.
-Shortwave radio allowed millions of people in the Soviet Union to hear the gospel.
-Only God knows how many people have come to faith in Christ through the ministry of radio broadcasting these many years.
+Within one year of his first radio broadcast, Nikolai Poysti passed away and was ushered into eternity, and although his son Earl was only in his mid-twenties, he took over the ministry and became the founder of Russian Christian Radio.
+By 1957, Earl was broadcasting a weekly program to Russian youth over five shortwave radio stations (Manila, Philippines; Inchon, Korea; Lisbon, Portugal; Quito, Ecuador and Alaska) which covered the whole Soviet Union from all sides - all 11 time zones!
+He didn't know it at the time, but many people began to recognize his strong, deep voice cutting through the jammed signals and listened to his clear, easy to understand messages of salvation.
+In 1962, Earl began his well-known program, "Word of Life," which was broadcast by Trans World Radio.
+Shortwave radio allowed millions of people in the Soviet Union to hear the Gospel, and only God knows how many of these people came to faith in Christ through the ministry of radio broadcasting these many years.
+In the late 1980s when Earl was allowed back into Russia, large crowds of people awaited him and wanted to hear him speak.
+Some people called Earl Poysti the "Billy Graham for Russia."

 After the fall of the Soviet Union in 1991, our ministry was incorporated as two separate entities: